-Notes will be recorded confidentially on all concerns relating to child protection/safeguarding and these notes will be contained in a separate file kept by the Director of Operations.
+Notes will be recorded confidentially on all concerns relating to child protection/safeguarding and these notes will be contained in a separate file kept by the Chief Operating Officer.
 This record will be kept indefinitely in the event of possible future investigation by the police.
-Access to the records will be limited to the Safeguarding Officer, and the Diocesan Safeguarding Adviser will also be given access to the records upon request.
+Access to the records will be limited to the Chapter Safeguarding Representative and the Cahtedral Safeguarding Officer, and the Diocesan Safeguarding Adviser will also be given access to the records upon request.